 Cons of FIFO:

 - You pay higher taxes.
 Prices generally increase.
-This means the earliest purchased products had the lowest cost and will have a higher margin when you sell them.
+This means the earliest purchased goods had the lowest costs and will have a higher margin when you sell them.
 This also gives you a higher taxable income.
 That’s why folks use LIFO to defer taxes (more on that below).

 - Your revenue and cost don't match.
 Products sold are accounted for at prices that are obsolete but revenue is calculated at current levels.

 This makes accounting slightly more complicated with LIFO.
 The SEC's Generally Accepted Accounting Principles (GAAP) don't particularly like it.